A Universal HKR Theorem: Applications and complements

 \begin{definition} \mylabel{qdeformedcircledefinition} The $q$\emph{-deformed filtered circle} is the filtered stack $\FilcircleglobalZ(q):=\B \mathsf{H}_{\bbZ,q}$.
 It is a stack over $\Filstack\times \Spec\, \bbZ[q,q^{-1}]$. \end{definition}

-As in \cref{thmhkr}, by considering the derived mapping stack $\Map(\FilcircleglobalZ(q),X)$, it is then possible to define q-analogues of Hochschild and cyclic homology of a scheme $X$, together with a filtration whose associated graded should gives back the notion of q-deformed derived de Rham cohomology of \cite{MR3746625}.
+As in \cref{thmhkr}, by considering the derived mapping stack $\Map(\FilcircleglobalZ(q),X)$, it is then possible to define q-analogues of Hochschild and cyclic homology of a scheme $X$, together with a filtration whose associated graded may be used to define a notion of a q-deformed derived de Rham cohomology; this should be compared to various notions of q-deformed de Rham complexes appearing the literature (see for instance \cite{MR1792063} and \cite{MR1225788}).

 However, to make the above definition precise requires some extra work.
 For instance, it seems to us that the associated graded of $\FilcircleglobalZ(q)$ can not truly exist as a naive commutative object and requires to work over some braided monoidal base category associated to $\bbZ[q,q^{-1}]$, as this is done for instance in the theory of Ringel-Hall algebras, see for instance \cite{MR1778168}.
 In fact, we expect the associated graded of $\FilcircleglobalZ(q)$ to be of the form $\B K(q)$, where $K(q)$ is the spectrum of the Ringel-Hall algebra over the one point Quiver.
-This particular point together with the precise meaning of the q-deformed filtered circle, will be investigated in a future work. \\